Skip to main content

 Is it better to take the Mega Millions lump sum or annuity?

 There is no universal answer.
 The annuity provides more total money over 29 years (the full advertised jackpot) and protects against overspending, but it locks up your wealth for decades.
-The lump sum gives you immediate access and investment flexibility, but after taxes you receive significantly less than the headline number.
+The lump sum gives you immediate access and investment flexibility, but after taxes you may keep only 40 to 60 cents of every dollar.
 Financial advisors often recommend the lump sum for disciplined investors who can earn returns exceeding the 5% annual growth built into the annuity.
 Read our in-depth lump sum vs. annuity comparison for a detailed analysis.

 Already Receiving Lottery Annuity Payments?